upgini/upgini/README.md

     cv=CVType.time_series
 )
 ```
-⚠️ **Pre-process search dataset** in case of time series prediction:
+⚠️ **Preprocess the dataset** in case of time-series prediction:
 sort rows in dataset according to observation order, in most cases - ascending order by date/datetime.

 ### 🆙 Accuracy and uplift metrics calculations
-`FeaturesEnricher` automaticaly calculates model metrics and uplift from new relevant features either using `calculate_metrics()` method or `calculate_metrics=True` parameter in `fit` or `fit_transform` methods (example below).
+`FeaturesEnricher` automatically calculates model metrics and uplift from new relevant features either using `calculate_metrics()` method or `calculate_metrics=True` parameter in `fit` or `fit_transform` methods (example below).
-You can use any model estimator with scikit-learn compartible interface, some examples are:
+You can use any model estimator with scikit-learn-compatible interface, some examples are:
 * [All Scikit-Learn supervised models](https://scikit-learn.org/stable/supervised_learning.html)
 * [Xgboost](https://xgboost.readthedocs.io/en/stable/python/python_api.html#module-xgboost.sklearn)
 * [LightGBM](https://lightgbm.readthedocs.io/en/latest/Python-API.html#scikit-learn-api)